OrionQuest/Numacom/_sources/matrices.rst.txt

     >>> a.dot(b)
     array([ 41,  95, 149])

-.. topic:: Example: Image Blurring
+.. topic:: Example 1: Image Blurring

     To illustrate the power of the abstraction that matrix-vector products provide, we will show an example from image processing where we will